hunminkim98/MStudio/README.md

 # MarkerStudio
 A comprehensive toolkit for editing and managing 2D and 3D markers in motion capture and biomechanical studies.
+Designed to be compatible with [Pose2Sim](https://github.com/perfanalytics/pose2sim), providing seamless integration for marker data processing and analysis.

 ## Features